Ethernan: Conflation with Adrian

 At some point during the Middle Ages, Ethernan got conflated with another figure from the Isle of May called Adrian.
 Adrian was said to have been killed by Viking raiders in 875, and his shrine attracted pilgrims for the next several centuries.
 While it is possible that a monk called Adrian was killed by Vikings on the island, this cult is most likely a misremembering of Ethernan from a time when the Picts had ceased to function as an ethnic group within Scotland and ancient martyrdoms in Britain and Ireland were commonly attributed to Vikings.
+In later medieval legends, such as those recorded in the Aberdeen Breviary, Ethernan and Adrian were again treated as two entirely separate saints.

-In later medieval legends, such as those recorded in the Aberdeen Breviary, Ethernan and Adrian were treated as two entirely separate saints.
 After the churches of Anstruther Easter and Anstruther Wester merged in the 20th century, the former became known as St Adrian's Parish Church, and the latter became known as St Adrian's Church Hall.